Jaguda01/Jaguda01.github.io/projects/animalfarm.md

 summary: "This is an object-oriented programming project built in CLion using C++.
 The idea is to build a farm with animals that have age, color, types, species, genders, ID numbers, and other traits"
 ---

 In the Spring 2023 semester, I enrolled in EE 205 with Professor Mark Nelson.
 Throughout the semester, we worked on a C++ Project on CLion in which we created a farm that sheltered animals.
 Common concepts that I gained significant experience in were Classes, constructors and destructors, singly linked-lists, testing using Boost.Test, virtual functions, method overriding, public vs. private vs. protected members, and inheritance.
-Unfortunately, the Github repository is now gone, but here is some sample code.
+Unfortunately, the Github repository is now gone, but here is some sample code for a general idea:

 ### Animal Class